New York City Travel Advice

 Recent Security Risk Events

 Breaking: On the morning of Monday the 11th of December 2017 a device exploded in the Subway near the Port Authority in New York.
 New York Police stated in a Tweet: "NYPD is responding to reports of an explosion of unknown origin at 42nd Street and 8th Ave, #Manhattan.
 The A, C and E line are being evacuated at this time.
 Info is preliminary, more when available."
-It is understood that Two people are in custody (one named by Police as Akayed Ullah, 27, from Brooklyn), and that one may have been carrying a device that could have been a pipe bomb, which exploded.
-Four people are said to have been injured.
-More to follow...
+It is understood that two people are in custody (one named by Police as Akayed Ullah, 27, from Brooklyn), and that one may have been carrying a device that could have been a pipe bomb, which exploded.
+Four people were injured.

 On the 31st of October 2017, a truck drove into people on a cycleway in Lower Manhattan, killing 8 people and injuring 11 others.
 The suspect was shot by the police when he exited the truck and then placed under arrest.

 18 September 2016 Bombing in Chelsea neighborhood, New York.
 There has been one explosion and least 29 people injured and a second Improvised Explosive Device found close by.
 This follows the (failed) pipe bombing of a military fun-run in New Jersey earlier in the day (17/09/16).

 The second device placed a few blocks away failed to detonate and is being examined.
 Investigations are underway and Police urge residents to be vigilant.
 Ahmad Khan Rahami, the suspect in the New York-New Jersey bomb plot, has now been charged with five counts of attempted murder.

 2001 saw one of the world’s most devastating terrorist attacks hit New York, leading to the city’s famous World Trade Centre twin towers collapsing.
 Other smaller attacks occurred round the country leaving nearly 3000 civilians dead and thousands more injured.